 The unrestricted indirect cost rate is used to allocate agency indirect costs to the MAC program.
-The agency should use the unrestricted indirect cost rate that is calculated by The Department of Health, Administrative Services Division approved by HSD.
+The agency should use the unrestricted indirect cost rate that is calculated on by The Early Childhood Education and Care Department, Administrative Services Division approved by HSD.
 The IDCR will be reviewed on an annual basis.